fawkeswei/GoogleMapsKit/README.md

                                                     directionsMode:GoogleMapsDirectionsModeDriving];

 See `GoogleMapsKit.h` for more convenience methods.
+See Demo project for actual usages.

 #Install